fbdtemme/bencode/_sources/usage/events.rst.txt

 Event consumers
 ---------------

-The :cpp:concept `event_consumer` concepts is modeled after the SAX-interface for XML.
+The :cpp:concept:`event_consumer` concepts is modeled after the SAX-interface for XML.
 The most simple consumer which ignores all events would look as follows:

 .. code-block:: cpp